What your friends may be thinking

-- Ask them to keep inviting you to things.
-Even if you can’t always go, you’ll go when you can.
+Ask them to keep inviting you to things, even if you can’t always go – you’ll go to things when you can.

-- If you can’t see your friends, ask them to keep in touch online or through texting, instant messaging, phone, or e-mail.
+If you can’t see your friends, ask them to keep in touch online, through texting, instant messaging, phone, or e-mail.

 Tell your friends that sometimes all you need is for them to listen.

 Remind them that even though you may look different on the outside, you’re still the same on the inside.